Click on each photo to find out more about Board members.

-Bev has recently joined ArtSouthWA as a committee member.
-She has an extensive background in education, vocational training, community organisations, local government and hospitality and tourism.
+Bev has an extensive background in education, vocational training, community organisations, local government; and also the hospitality and tourism sector.

 She is a keen advocate of fostering creativity in all ages and the important role that art practice and appreciation plays in our communities- local and global.

 A busy artist in her Kalgan home studio, Bev’s focus is printmaking (paper and textiles) and illustration.
 Her work is often imaginatively open ended- fostering imagination in all ages.
 She also delivers printmaking workshops and will be opening her studio for the 2021 Southern Art and Craft Trail.